saltstack/salt/doc/topics/releases/neon.rst

 Grain Deprecations
 ------------------

 For ``smartos`` some grains have been deprecated.
-These grains will be removed in Neon.
+These grains will be removed:

   - The ``hypervisor_uuid`` has been replaced with ``mdata:sdc:server_uuid`` grain.
   - The ``datacenter`` has been replaced with ``mdata:sdc:datacenter_name`` grain.